 Most people use GuideStar to access 990 Forms for nonprofit organizations.
 These forms are an IRS tax document that federally tax-exempt organizations file each year.
 In this article, we will break down the importance of understanding the information on GuideStar from an organizational viewpoint and from an individual viewpoint.

-As an organization
+As a nonprofit organization

-As an organization why is it important to review your profile on GuideStar?
-A nonprofit’s 990 can provide valuable information for donors and grantors such as foundations, governments, and corporations.
-Specifically, funders view this information to analyze if the nonprofit they provide financial support to is a good use of funds and seemingly low risk.
+As an organization, why is it important to review your profile on GuideStar?
+A nonprofit’s 990 can provide valuable information for donors and grantors, such as foundations, governments, and corporations.
+Specifically, funders view this information to analyze if the nonprofit they provide financial support to is a good use of funds and seemingly low-risk.
 Since 990s are public documents and widely available, nonprofits should be diligent about filling them out correctly and on-time.

 Financial ratios, such as the ones below, are widely used tools for funders to understand the financial health of an organization.
 The ratios are easy to calculate and can shed light on the financial health of an organization.
-It is important to note financial ratios are a part of evaluating an organization and should not be used as a standalone measure.
+It is important to note, financial ratios are a part of evaluating an organization and should not be used as a standalone measure.

 Calculation: The total program service expenses divided by the total expenditures.

 A nonprofit’s program ratio indicates the amount per dollar an organization spends directly on programs.
 It is important to compare the median program ratio against other nonprofits of the same peer groups.
 It is also important to note the age of the organization.
 Younger programs are building infrastructure and efficiencies to support their mission.
 Nonprofits generally spend 70% of operating budgets on direct program costs.
 Organizations should aim to increase higher program ratios and devote as many resources towards the mission as possible.